mkevenaar/chocolatey-packages/docs/packages/veeambackupformicrosoftoffice365.md

 * `/server` - Only install Veeam Backup for Microsoft Office 365 Server
 * `/console` - Only install Veeam Backup for Microsoft Office 365 Console
-* `/powershell - Only install Veeam Backup for Microsoft Office 365 PowerShell
+* `/powershell` - Only install Veeam Backup for Microsoft Office 365 PowerShell

-**NOTE** These parameters can be combined. e.g. `/server /powershell` to only install Server and PowerShell parts.
+**NOTE** These parameters can be combined. e.g. `-params '"/server /powershell"'` to only install Server and PowerShell parts.

 **Please Note**: This is an automatically updated package.
 If you find it is out of date by more than a day or two, please contact the maintainer(s) and